© Eva Roefs

 About Veronika Abdul-Visocka

 Veronika Abdul-Visocka (Latvia) is a theatre maker, writer and performer.
-In 2025 she graduated from the master’s programme at DAS Theatre (Academy of Theatre and Dance).
+In 2025 she graduated from the master’s programme at DAS Theatre.

 Her work emerges from a power-critical, hybrid perspective.
 Shaped by the multiple languages, religions and political systems she was raised within, Veronika explores fluidity, multiversality and the capacity for transformation.